Skip to main content

 FAQ

-feat adds a feature, fix patches a bug, docs changes documentation, style is formatting only, refactor restructures without behaviour change, perf improves performance, test adds tests, and chore covers maintenance.
-Pick the one that best describes your change.
+feat adds a user-facing feature, fix patches a bug, docs changes documentation only, style is formatting with no logic change, refactor restructures without changing behaviour, perf improves performance, test adds or updates tests, and chore covers maintenance tasks like dependency updates.